w3c/wai-selecting-eval-tools/index.md

 ### Skills and Knowledge of the Web Developers

 Select the tool commensurate to the developer's skills.
 Some evaluation tools require users to have more knowledge of accessibility or code.
-Developers may also use some tools to increase their accessibility or code knowledge.
+De.  velopers may also use some tools to increase their accessibility or code knowledge.